arget13/DDexec/README.md

 ### In more detail
 The steps are relatively easy and do not require any kind of expertise to understand them:
+* Obtain from `/proc/$pid/syscall` the address the process will return to after the syscall it is currently executing —since we are reading this file said syscall will be read(), and the address will be in the read() wrapper of the libc.
+This is just to get a place where our stager will be found shortly.
+* Overwrite that place, which will be executable, with a stager (through `mem` we can modify unwritable pages).
+Said stager will read and execute a larger shellcode.
-* Parse the binary we want to run and the loader to find out what mappings they need.
-Then craft a *shell*code that will perform, broadly speaking, the same steps that the kernel does upon each call to `execve()`:
+* This shellcode will, broadly speaking, perform the same steps that the kernel does upon each call to `execve()`:
+    * Parse the binary, find what loader it needs, and the mappings they both need.
-    * Create said mappings.
+    * Create the mappings they need.
     * Read the binaries into them.
     * Set up permissions.
     * Finally initialize the stack with the arguments for the program and place the auxiliary vector (needed by the loader).
     * Jump into the loader and let it do the rest (load and link libraries needed by the program).
-* Obtain from the `syscall` file the address to which the process will return after the syscall it is currently executing.
-* Overwrite that place, which will be executable, with our shellcode (through `mem` we can modify unwritable pages).
-* Pass the program we want to run to the stdin of the process (will be `read()` by said *shell*code).
-* At this point it is up to the loader to load the necessary libraries for our program and jump into it.

-Oh, and all of this must be done in s**hell** scripting, or what would be the point?
+The shellcode has been generated by compiling loader.c, and tweaking its assembly to remove and simplify lots of artifacts introduced by the compiler.

 ## Contribute
 Well, there are a couple of TODOs.
-Besides this, you may have noticed that I do not know much about shell scripting (I am more of a C programmer myself) and I am sure I must have won a decade worth of ["useless use of a cat"](https://porkmail.org/era/unix/award.html) awards (no cats were harmed in the making of this tool) and the rest of variants just with a fraction of this project.
+Besides this, you may have noticed that I do not know much about shell scripting (I am more of a C programmer myself) and I am sure I must have won a decade worth of ["useless use of a cat"](https://porkmail.org/era/unix/award.html) awards —no cats were harmed in the making of this tool— and the rest of variants just with a fraction of this project.

-- Improve code style and performance.
-- Port to other shells.
+— Port to other shells —in the limit we should make the script POSIX compliant.
-- Allow run the program with a non-empty environment.
+- Allow to run the program with a non-empty environment.

-Anyway, **all contribution is welcome**.
-Feel free to fork and PR.
+- Load also in a fileless manner the loader for the program, in case it isn't on the target system (it may be a distribution with musl, for example, like alpine).
+- And also allow to load (filelessly, of course) from another source the libraries needed, in case they aren't on the system (it may even be distroless and not have any library at all).
+For this, [memdlopen](https://github.com/arget13/memdlopen/) is probably the way.
+- ddsc.sh needs a bit of an update.

+Anyway, feel free to fork and PR.
+But please, when contributing take into account that PRs that make it not work on the supported shells will not be accepted, that is not contributing, that is just breaking stuff.
+It would be best if your changes are POSIX compliant.

+Just... please, please, _please_, check your code and see if it does work on the supported shells at least on Debian and Alpine.
+It's just a couple of dockers.

 ## Credit
-Recently I have come to know that [Sektor7](https://www.sektor7.net) had already [published](https://blog.sektor7.net/#!res/2018/pure-in-memory-linux.md) this almost-exact same technique on their blog a few years ago.
+After publishing this tool I came to know that [Sektor7](https://www.sektor7.net) had already [published](https://blog.sektor7.net/#!res/2018/pure-in-memory-linux.md) this almost-exact same technique on their blog a few years ago.

 Despite this, I thought this technique independently in, now almost, its entirety.
-Probably the smarter piece of this technique is the use of the inherited file descriptor, idea provided by [David Buchanan](https://github.com/DavidBuchanan314) (inspired, I think, by Sektor7's blog) almost a year before I even started thinking about this topic.
+Probably the smarter piece of this technique is the use of the inherited file descriptor, idea [provided](https://twitter.com/David3141593/status/1386661837073174532) by [David Buchanan](https://github.com/DavidBuchanan314) (inspired by Sektor7's blog) almost a year before I even started thinking about this topic.
 This alone not only makes the technique much simpler and neat, it also makes it far deadlier by eliminating the need to disable ASLR.
-His [tweet](https://twitter.com/David3141593/status/1386661837073174532) also made me realize how *stupid* I was for not noticing that `mem` allowed to write to non-writable pages, hence making the ROP unnecessary...
-This ultimately also has the desired effect of making this significantly easier to port to other ISAs.

 Either way, I hope I will be able to spread this technique much further, which is what matters.